Databases are used to find articles. Filters can be selected to narrow down the search criteria.

-If the library does not have the article, then order it through Interlibrary Loan.
+If the library does not have the article, it can ordered it through Interlibrary Loan.

-Enter your search term, and click on the Search Button.
+Enter the search term, and click on the Search Button.

-You will see scholarly articles, articles from current magazines or newspapers, videos, definitons, and book reviews.
+Scholarly articles, articles from current magazines or newspapers, videos, definitions, and book reviews and chapters will appear.

 Many assignments will require finding peer-reviewed articles.
-To do a search for these types of articles, once you have started your search, check out the list of limiters on the left hand side of the screen.
-These will help you limit to your specific needs.
+To do a search for these types of articles, click the Advanced Search button on the Swoop Search box.

 Click on Scholarly (Peer-Reviewed) Journals.
 Type in the years of journals to be searched.
 Most science classes require articles written within the last 10 years.